-In this section, we justify why and how we are bringing together concepts and techniques from serviceoriented development, rule-based business modelling, software architecture, and context-aware computing.
+In this section, we justify why and how we are bringing together concepts and techniques from service-oriented development, rulebased business modelling, software architecture, and contextaware computing.

-A rich set of specifications is currently available for software development over service-oriented architectures that include BPEL4WS [BPE03], WS-Coordination [Web00b] and WS-Transaction [Web00c], inter alia.
+A rich set of specifications is currently available for software development over service-oriented architectures that include the Business Process Execution Language for Web Services (BPEL4WS or BPEL for short) [9], WS-Coordination [35] and WS-Transaction [36], inter alia.
 A so-called BPEL composition is a business process or workflow that interacts with a fixed set of Web services to achieve a certain goal.
 A business process is taken as a series of activities involving a given set of partners connected according to given data and control flow requirements.
 For instance, a banking process can be taken to consist of several activities, including specifically: